 Support: Oppose:

-DEPARTMENT CHAIR OR DIVISION REPRESENATIVE SIGNATURE
+DEPARTMENT CHAIR OR DIVISION REPRESENTATIVE SIGNATURE

 Either the appropriate Department Chair or Division Representative must sign the petition to acknowledge the petition being submitted.
 The Department Chair or Division Representative may include a statement of support or non-support.
 The signatory affirms that the appropriate discipline faculty have been consulted and deemed the petitioner to possess equivalent qualifications.